lunes-platform/lunespy/docs/TUTORIAL.md

 ## Documentation

-The library is driven-transactions on the *lunesnode* architecture:
+The library is driven-transactions on the *lunesnode* architecture.

-**classes**
-- Account
-- TransferToken
-- IssueToken
-- Leasing
-- Comming Soon...
+The transaction concept here will be any type of interaction with the lunes blockchain.

+In this way, we can create a transaction to transfer tokens, a transaction to create tokens, a transaction to create a nickname (alias) for our account, etc.

 ## Generate a Wallet

-A `Wallet` is as `email account` thats have:
+A `Wallet` is `Account` like an `email account`, which instead of having `address@provider` and `password` has:
 - seed
+- network
 - nonce
 - private key
 - public key